 “I will never get married to a girl and I am single for my entire life.
 I will wear a helmet on my head.”
 Followed by a stick figure shouting “no, no, no!”

-Of course, you may know by now, I also love no prep for those crazy holidays!
-February just would not be complete without also including a Valentine’s Day mini-unit!
-Have kiddos get through that day of candy hearts with some fun printables from my Valentine’s Day Mini Unit.
+Of course, you may know by now, I also love no prep or digital for those crazy holidays!
+February just would not be complete without also including a Valentine's Day mini-unit!
+Have kiddos get through that day of candy hearts with some fun activities from my Valentine's Day Mini Unit.
 My no prep units are now also available in digital format so you can choose which you would like to use!

 These candy hearts don't come with extra sugar, but are still a fun way for students to practice answering problems involving a pictograph.